mfn/php-analyzer/README.md

 All files are run through the [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) and after that an internal graph of the classes/interfaces is built.

-After that, all analyzers available are run against the sources and a reports are generated.
+All analyzers available are run against the sources reports are generated.

 The following analysis is currently performed:
 - detection of missing method implementations of abstract classes